Build Introduction

 Armored Hide in combination with the Gorilla as primary Spirit Guardian, will provide plenty of protection for increased survivability.

-Last but not least, our ultimate skill, The Devourer, provides extra damage against Elites and Bosses whenever it is off cooldown, and is the most effective ultimate for maintaining
+The Devourer, provides extra damage against Elites and Bosses whenever it is off cooldown, and is the most effective ultimate for maintaining

 Supremacy stacks.
 Furthermore, because we make use of the